2018-Computational-Tools/assignment_problem_set/README.md

 # Welcome

 This is the binder configuration for this problem set.

+If you are launching this problem set in Jupyter, please navigate to the project directory in the file navigation window on the left.

-If you are launching this problem set in RStudio, please navigate manually to the project directory in the `Files` navigation window on the right and click on the `project.Rproj` file to launch the problem set.
+If you are launching this problem set in RStudio, please navigate to the project directory in the file navigation window on the right and click on the `project.Rproj` file to launch the problem set.

 Everything hereafter is only relevant if you are the person maintaining this problem set.